spryker/spryker-docs/docs/scos/dev/features/202108.0/content-items/content-items-feature-overview.md

 * [Import content items](/docs/scos/dev/developer-guides/{{page.version}}/development-guide/data-import/data-importers-overview-and-implementation.html)
 * [Get content items data via API](https://documentation.spryker.com/2021080/docs/retrieving-content-item-data-201907)

-See [Content Items Types: Module Relations](/docs/scos/dev/features/{{page.version}}/content-items/content-item-types-module-relations.html) for more information on each content item type and module relations.
+See [Content Items feature walkthrough](/docs/scos/dev/feature-walkthroughs/{{page.version}}/content-items-feature-walkthrough/content-items-feature-walkthrough.html) for more information on each content item type and module relations.

 ## Content Item Widget

 Content Item Widget is a Twig code piece that is used to render a content item on Storefront.

 You can insert a content item widget into a CMS block or a CMS page by selecting a respective content item in the WYSIWYG editor drop-down menu: